Bilenie/payroll-tracker/README.md

 *Televised description of the Webpage lookes like the following down below.
 ![display of the Webpage](./assets/images/functionality-video.gif) *Go to this link "#" to checkout the repo on my GitHub.

+##Credit

+Thanks to my SSA, Instructor, TA, and classmates for helping.
+Received feedback and was able to debug.

+##License

+MIT LICENSE